- Duration:

 Birding Tour Colombia: Andean Endemics and Spectacled Bear

-On the first part of this exciting Andean endemics birding tour, we will arrive in the city of Medellín to explore the recently created Margaritas Private Reserve to look for a feast of colorful and endemic species such as White-mantled Barbet, Red-bellied Grackle, the recently split Striolated Manakin, White-bearded Manakin and Blue-naped Chlorophonia.
+During the first part of this exciting Andean endemics birding tour, we will arrive in the city of Medellín to explore the recently created Margaritas Private Reserve to look for a feast of colorful and endemic species such as White-mantled Barbet, Red-bellied Grackle, White-bearded Manakin, Blue-naped Chlorophonia, and the recently split Striolated Manakin.

-From Medellín we will travel to the Yarumal area to look for the recently described and poorly known Antioquia Brushfinch.
-This rare Colombian endemic was described as recently as 2007, based on museum specimens, with its natural habitat only discovered in 2018.
-We will devote the whole day to finding “Gorrión Paisa”, the brushfinch’s Colombian name.
+Using Medellín as a base, we will travel to the Yarumal area to look for the newly described and poorly known Antioquia Brushfinch.
+This rare Colombian endemic was only described in 2007, based on museum specimens, with its natural habitat only discovered in 2018.
+We will devote the whole day to finding the Antioquia Brushfinch (‘Gorrión Paisa’ in Spanish).

-The dry area of Bolombolo in the Cauca Valley is where we hope to find the recently described endemic Antioquia Wren along with two other Colombian endemics Apical Flycatcher and Greyish Piculet.
+The dry area of Bolombolo in the Cauca Valley is where we hope to find the newly described endemic Antioquia Wren along with two other Colombian endemics Apical Flycatcher and Greyish Piculet.

 We will also explore the Rio Claro Nature Reserve, where we will look for endemic species such as White-mantled Barbet, Sooty Ant Tanager, Antioquia Bristle Tyrant, and with luck, Beautiful Woodpecker.
-Other birds in the area include the most-wanted Northern Screamer, Magdalena Antbird, Bare-crowned Antbird, Moustached Puffbird, Saffron-headed Parrot, Russet-winged Schiffornis, and Citron-throated Toucan.
+Other birds in the area include the highly sought-after Northern Screamer as well as Magdalena Antbird, Bare-crowned Antbird, Moustached Puffbird, Saffron-headed Parrot, Russet-winged Schiffornis, and Citron-throated Toucan.

 During our time around Bogotá, we will make a special trip to Chingaza National Natural Park to look for Spectacled Bear.
-This area has become a reliable area for South America’s only bear species and we look forward to hopefully finding this most-wanted mammal.
+This area has become one of the most reliable places to see South America’s only bear species and we look forward to the chance of finding this highly sought-after mammal.
 If you would like to create your own custom (and shorter) trip focusing only on Spectacled Bear, please get in touch as we can happily arrange this for you.

 Itinerary (15 days/14 nights)